 With an early morning breakfast in Kerung, the ride begins down winding mountain roads that slowly ascend into the high, open Tibetan highlands.
 The landscape will slowly lose its forest cover and become more arid.
 The green hillside gradually gives way to a vast area of rocky terrain and high plains with snow-capped summits towering in the distance.

-En route, you will cross Thong La and La Lung passes, broad mountain ridges topped with views of the surrounding peaks and valleys over the expanse of the Tibetan plateau.
-When the day is clear, mighty Shishapangma, one of the world’s 8,000-meter peaks, will likely come into view.
+En route, you will cross Thong La and La Lung passes, wide mountain ridges topped with views of the surrounding peaks and valleys over the expanse of the Tibetan plateau.
+When the day is clear, mighty Shishapangma, one of the world’s 8,000-meter peaks, is even likely to come into view.

 Itinerary Details